Israeli military promises thorough investigation into aid convoy deaths

 “It was a humanitarian operation we were running and the claim that we deliberately attacked the convoy and deliberately harmed people is completely baseless,” Hagari said.
 He added that it was the fourth such operation in that area.

-With a humanitarian catastrophe unfolding in Gaza, many countries have urged a ceasefire, but U.S. President Joe Biden said Thursday's incident will complicate talks at which a deal involving a truce and hostage release is being sought.
+With a humanitarian catastrophe unfolding in Gaza, many countries have urged a ceasefire, but US President Joe Biden said Feb 29’s incident will complicate talks at which a deal involving a truce and hostage release is being sought.
 REUTERS